DeepaSree16/Materials/source/Store/Store_Directory_Structure.rst

   - It is not necessary that a directory level 3 be always created in a directory level 2.

 II.
-Directory titles in Store are as listed below:
+Directories within Store are as listed below:

 STORE